ysyk2021/goal-setting-for-managers-developing-skills-and-techniques-to-set-goals-that-drive-results/src/chapter-2-2.md

-# The Benefits and Challenges of Goal Setting

-## Introduction

 Goal setting is a fundamental process used by managers to drive organizational success and individual performance.
 By setting clear, measurable objectives, managers can motivate their teams and align their efforts towards achieving desired outcomes.
 However, goal setting also presents certain benefits and challenges that managers need to be aware of in order to effectively implement this practice.
 In this chapter, we will explore the benefits and challenges associated with goal setting in a managerial context.